Fast day at pool, track on Day 7 of Tokyo Olympics

 U.S. women’s water polo captain Maggie Steffens broke the Olympic scoring record when she scored in the third period against the ROC, as the Russian team is called.

-Steffens was all alone in front for her 48th career goal in the Olympics, snapping a tie with Tania Di Mario of Itlay for the top spot.
+Steffens was all alone in front for her 48th career goal in the Olympics, snapping a tie with Tania Di Mario of Italy for the top spot.
 Steffens scored again on the next possession to help the U.S. open a commanding 13-3 lead.
 The Americans won the match 18-5.

 Women’s water polo was first introduced to the Olympic program for the 2000 Sydney Games.